protam113/trade/docs/pandas_ta/volume/obv.md

-Đây, bạn nhìn vào chart này sẽ thấy:
+Here, you look at this chart and you will see:

 ![OBV](../../../public/imgs/obv.png)

-* **Blue line (Close Price)**: giá dao động tăng giảm từng phiên.
+* **Blue line (Close Price)**: price fluctuates up and down each session.

-* **Red dashed line (OBV)**: volume cộng dồn theo hướng giá.
+* **Red dashed line (OBV)**: cumulative volume according to price direction.

-Ví dụ: từ phiên 3 → 4, giá tăng từ 101 → 103, OBV tăng mạnh vì volume cũng cao.
+For example: from session 3 → 4, price increases from 101 → 103, OBV increases sharply because volume is also high.

-Nếu giá giảm mà OBV vẫn tăng, đó là **dấu hiệu divergence**, cảnh báo có thể trend sẽ đảo chiều sớm.
+If price decreases but OBV still increases, it is a **divergence sign**, warning that the trend may reverse soon.

-OBV giúp bạn xác nhận sóng tăng/giảm trong **wave trading**, đặc biệt khi kết hợp với RSI hay candlestick patterns.
+OBV helps you confirm the increase/decrease wave in **wave trading**, especially when combined with RSI or candlestick patterns.